Skip to main content

 Conor from Gravesend says "RIC’s use of testing and reflection mirrors a lot of what I use at medical school and I am particularly thankful that I learnt these techniques when sitting my A levels.
 Passionate and engaging tutors encouraged me to take a mature approach to learning that not only made A levels, dare I say it, enjoyable, but also equipped me with the skills set to tackle the challenges I have faced in my first year at Newcastle.
 RIC also offered me constant, personalised and quality advice, guidance and support when applying for medical school, ensuring my personal statement and interview preparation was the best it could be.
 For this I am very grateful.
 Conor’s mum Julie, updating us said: “He intercalated for a year to do a Masters in Public Health and is now working in a newly created junior doctor role.”

-Preparing for a future in STEM
+How our programmes help prepare for a future in STEM

-Obviously the most important A level subjects for potential medics are Chemistry, Biology and Maths, all subjects that Rochester Independent College has an established track record in.
+The most important A level subjects for potential medics are Chemistry, Biology and Maths, all subjects that Rochester Independent College has an established track record in.
 Options chosen in the A levels at RIC are often geared towards medical school entry, for example the Sociology of Health and Medical Physics.
 Some of our successful medics however do take a contrasting third A level subject alongside two Sciences, choosing for example English Literature or Philosophy.
 As well as Medicine, RIC students also have an outstanding track record of securing places on medically related courses such as Pharmacy, Audiology, Optometry and Radiography.

 Students attend lectures and events designed to broaden their knowledge of medically related issues, helping their personal statements shine.
 Aspiring medics last year visited the The Royal College of Surgeons Sixth Form Careers workshop where they experienced helpful hints and tips on how to create a great university application, a Q&A with current surgical students about life in medical school, the opportunity to take part in basic suturing skills and surgical knot-tying and laparoscopic simulator sessions.